 While more famous for its traditional climbing, both on the mountainous crags and in the slate quarries, Wales has branched out slightly (as has a lot of British climbing) since the mid-90s to accommodate sport climbing and bouldering into it’s repertoire, and bouldering has undergone a bit more of a resurgence recently too.
-The guidebook went out of print around 2011 making life a little tricky, but a new one is on the way (whenever it arrives).
-In the meantime, there are three options: Boulder Britain by Niall Grimes, all three of the comprehensive Climbers Club guidebooks, or pop into a local shop like V12 and ask their advice; they know their stuff and are generally more than happy to help.
+The guidebook received it’s long anticipated reprint in 2017 and is comprehensive – if anything a little too much!
+Printed by Ground Up, it will show you almost anything you’ve heard of.
+While it was out of print, the only options were Boulder Britain or the Climbers Club guides but now, nothing compares to the comprehensive North Wales Bouldering.

 The valleys were carved out millennia ago by large glaciers that forced their way along, creating magnificent valleys through the spectacular mountains.
 The sea isn’t far away either, if you’re after a rest day on a nice summers day and fancy getting away from the rivers and lakes in the valley.
 The only problem with that is the weather: clouds roll in off the Irish Sea and the Atlantic, hit the mountains and rain.
 A lot.
 2013 was a truly remarkable year for weather, and was incredibly dry but 2012 was a total washout!
 So take it as it comes I guess.